-- a.
-Describe how financial transactions are handled and recorded; - b.
-Provide the names and titles of personnel involved in handling money; - c.
-Identify how many signatures the financial institution(s) require on the organization's checks and withdrawal slips; and, - d.
+- i.
+Describe how financial transactions are handled and recorded; - ii.
+Provide the names and titles of personnel involved in handling money; - iii.
+Identify how many signatures the financial institution(s) require on the organization's checks and withdrawal slips; and, - iv.
 Address other limits on staff and board members' handling of the organization's money.

-N. Board of Directors (not counted in page limit)
+N. Board of Directors

 The applicant must submit a separate official list of the current board of directors.
-This document must be on the applicant's letterhead, signed and dated by the certified official from the Board (not the Executive Director).
+This document must be on applicant's letterhead, signed and dated by the certified official from the Board (not the Executive Director).

-O. Unique Entity Identifier (UEI) and Active SAM Registration (not counted in page limit)
+O. Unique Entity Identifier (UEI) and Active SAM Registration

-Applicants must have a UEI and an active registration in the System of Award Management (www.sam.gov).
+The Applicant must have a UEI and an active registration in the System of Award Management (www.sam.gov).
 To provide evidence of this registration as part of the application package, a copy of the applicant's SAM Entity Overview shall be submitted.
-If awarding funding, documentation of an active UEI is required.
+If awarded funding, documentation of an active UEI is required.

-P. Partner Documents (not counted in page limit)
+P. Partner Documents